cleaning a brick chimney

 The Threat of Heat and Sun Exposure

 While rain, wind, and ice are commonly discussed culprits of chimney damage, excessive heat and sun exposure can also take a toll on chimney materials.
 The scorching Texas sun causes brick and mortar to dry out and weaken over time, leading to cracks and deterioration.
-The constant expansion and contraction due to extreme temperature fluctuations accelerate this wear and tear, making regular inspections essential for maintaining chimney integrity.
+The constant expansion and contraction due to extreme temperature fluctuations accelerate this wear and tear, making regular certified chimney inspection essential for maintaining chimney integrity.

 Protecting your chimney from prolonged sun exposure with proper sealing and waterproofing treatments can help extend its lifespan.
 It’s also a good idea to have Local chimney repair experts Texas assess your chimney annually to ensure it remains in top condition despite the harsh heat.